 1. Take Stock of Your Current and Past Holiday Traffic Performance

-Benchmarking is incredibly important when trying to develop a strategy, especially one that entails a well-defined budget.
+Benchmarking is incredibly important when trying to develop a strategy, especially one that depends on a defined, limited budget.

 To start, review the performance of your current paid search, paid social and display campaigns over the past four months.
-Then, go ahead and take a look at last year’s Holiday traffic and efforts.
+This includes auditing your Google Ads copy and calls to action.
+Then, take a look at last year’s holiday traffic and sales.

 For the most part, this information will reveal where your particular strengths and weaknesses are.
 Your goal should be to maintain strengths while deciding which weaknesses are most worth fixing.
 Keep in mind that your middle-of-the-pack performers are likely to benefit most from optimization changes.

 In addition to researching your own past trends, you may also want to take stock of trending products in general.
-Google Trends can be your best friend and confidant within this task since it reveals year-over-year growth in search volume interest along with relevant search queries that point towards more specific interests.
+Google Trends can be your secret weapon here since it reveals year-over-year growth in search interest along with relevant search queries that point towards more specific interests.

-For instance, search volume for the character “Olaf” from Disney’s Frozen, spikes during December but has tapered off quickly, whereas searches for “Elsa” have remained more flat despite a consistent decline.
-Data like this could inform stocking benchmarks for relevant merchandise.
+For instance, search volume for the character “Olaf” from Disney’s Frozen spikes during December but tapers off quickly after Christmas, whereas searches for “Elsa” have remained more flat.
+Data like this could inform stocking and inventory decisions for relevant merchandise.

-2. Set Goals and Define Key Performance Indicator (KPI)
+2. Set Goals and Define Key Performance Indicators (KPIs)

-These goals will naturally define the metrics that become your KPIs.
+These goals will naturally define the metrics that become your key performance indicators, or KPIs.
 Make sure to prioritize cross-device sales as well.
-Traffic and purchases made on mobile topped tablets last year, emphasizing the need for mobile-optimized campaigns and cross-device tracking strategies.
+This year we’re seeing more traffic and purchases made on mobile devices than ever before, emphasizing the need for mobile-optimized campaigns and cross-device tracking strategies.

 3. Perform Diligent Keyword Research